 Is SeaWorld San Diego Worth Going to?

 The above-mentioned reasons if not fully persuade you, then surely make you consider to visit SeaWorld San Diego at least once.
 But why then the opposers insist on the absolute unworthiness of the theme park.
 It’s a strong word and I would’t entirely agree with it.
-But yes, a visit to SeaWorld San Diego might not the best activity for many other reasons.
+But yes, a visit to SeaWorld San Diego might not be the best activity for many other reasons.

 Normally, if it’s your first time visiting SeaWorld San Diego, prepare for the best time of your life.
 The place is definitely worth it.
 Are you visiting SeaWorld San Diego with the kids?
 Clearly, the experience is worth it.